 As Dr. Pierre Rainville described, “Our research sheds more light on the neurobiological mechanisms of this important relationship between stress and pain.
 Whether the result of an accident, illness or surgery, pain is often associated with high levels of stress Our findings are useful in that they open up avenues for people who suffer from pain to find treatments that may decrease its impact and perhaps even prevent chronicity.
 To complement their medical treatment, pain sufferers can also work on their stress management and fear of pain by getting help from a psychologist and trying relaxation or meditation techniques.”

-Is it brilliant that their study is shedding light on the importance between stress and pain or just obvious?
+Is it brilliant that their study is shedding light on the importance of stress and pain or just obvious?
 I have no idea how suffering pain for long periods of time can be physically stressful… so weird.
 The body physically responds to that in numerous ways, which then causes us to respond to that in other ways.
 So yes, obviously learning techniques to manage that is beneficial.
 There have been numerous studies on that as well.

 However, what is interesting is that how some people might be predisposed to developing chronic pain… in this case looking at the size of the hippocampus and levels of cortisol.